denizyuret/Knet.jl/docs/intro.rst

 ----------------------
 ..
-   @knet as op, compile time options (kwargs for kfun and compile) lenet example, fast enough on cpu?
+   @knet as op, compile time options (kwargs for kfun and compile) lenet example, fast enough on cpu?, minibatches

 The key to controlling complexity in computer languages is *abstraction*.
 Abstraction is the ability to name compound structures